-Term Definition Knife A cutting device which uses a reciprocating cutter (also called a sickle) n/a Not applicable Nut An internally threaded fastener that is designed to be paired with a bolt N-DETENT The slot opposite the NEUTRAL position on operator's console North American header Header configuration typical in North America NPT National Pipe Thread: A style of fitting used for low pressure port openings Threads on NPT fittings are uniquely tapered for an interference fit ORB O-ring boss: A style of fitting commonly used in port opening on manifolds, pumps, and motors ORFS O-ring face seal: A style of fitting commonly used for connecting hoses and tubes This style of fitting is also commonly called ORS, which stands for O-ring seal rpm Revolutions per minute RoHS (Reduction of Hazardous Substances) A directive by the European Union to restrict the use of certain hazardous substances (such as hexavalent chromium used in some yellow zinc platings) SAE Society of Automotive Engineers Screw A headed and externally threaded fastener that threads into preformed threads or forms its own thread in one of the mating parts SDD Single-draper drive Self-Propelled (SP) Windrower Self-propelled machine consisting of a power unit with a header SK Single knife SKD Single-knife drive Soft joint A joint made with the use of a fastener where the joining materials are compressible or experience relaxation over a period of time spm Strokes per minute SR Single reel Truck A four-wheel highway/road vehicle weighing no less than 7500 lb.
-(3400 kg) Timed knife drive Synchronized motion applied at the cutterbar to two separately driven knives from a single hydraulic motor Tension Axial load placed on a bolt or screw, usually measured in pounds (lb.) or Newtons (N) TFFT Turns from finger tight Torque The product of a force X lever arm length, usually measured in foot-pounds (ft·lbf) or Newton-meters (N·m) Torque angle A tightening procedure where the fitting is assembled to a precondition (finger tight) and then the nut is turned further a number of degrees or a number of flats to achieve its final position Torque-tension The relationship between the assembly torque applied to a piece of hardware and the axial load it induces in the bolt or screw ULSD Ultra low sulphur diesel
+Term Definition Knife A cutting device which uses a reciprocating cutter (also called a sickle) n/a Not applicable Nut An internally threaded fastener that is designed to be paired with a bolt N-DETENT The slot opposite the NEUTRAL position on operator's console North American header Header configuration typical in North America NPT National Pipe Thread: A style of fitting used for low pressure port openings Threads on NPT fittings are uniquely tapered for an interference fit ORB O-ring boss: A style of fitting commonly used in port opening on manifolds, pumps, and motors ORFS O-ring face seal: A style of fitting commonly used for connecting hoses and tubes This style of fitting is also commonly called ORS, which stands for O-ring seal rpm Revolutions per minute RoHS (Reduction of Hazardous Substances) A directive by the European Union to restrict use of certain hazardous substances (such as hexavalent chromium used in some yellow zinc platings) SAE Society of Automotive Engineers Screw A headed and externally threaded fastener that threads into preformed threads or forms its own thread in one of mating parts SDD Single-draper drive Self-Propelled (SP) Windrower Self-propelled machine consisting of a power unit with a header Soft joint A joint made with use of a fastener where joining materials are comp experience relaxation over a period of time spm Strokes per minute SR Single reel Truck A four-wheel highway/road vehicle weighing no less than 3400 kg (7500 lb.)
+Timed knife drive Synchronized motion applied at cutterbar to two separately driven knives from a single hydraulic motor Tension Axial load placed on a bolt or screw, usually measured in Newtons (N) or pounds (lb.)
+TFFT Turns from finger tight Torque The product of a force X lever arm length, usually measured in Newton-meters (N·m) or foot-pounds (ft·lbf) Torque angle A tightening procedure where fitting is assembled to a precondition (finger tight) and then nut is turned farther a number of degrees or a number of flats to achieve its final position Torque-tension The relationship between assembly torque applied to a piece of hardware and axial load it induces in bolt or screw UCA Upper cross auger Untimed knife drive Unsynchronized motion applied at cutterbar to two separately driven knives from a single hydraulic motor or two hydraulic motors